Timeline: From boom to bottom: Renault and Nissan bet on deeper cooperation

 Ghosn becomes CEO of Nissan.
 By the end of 2000, Nissan is contributing roughly half of Renault’s annual net profit, a situation that largely continues to this day.

-Nissan announces its “Nissan 180” three-year growth plan, targeting an increase of 1 million units in global sales by September 2005.
+Nissan announces its “Nissan 180” three-year growth plan, targeting an increase of 1 million vehicles in global sales by September 2005.

 Nissan misses its global sales growth target.

-It announces a three-year “Value Up” plan to maintain a top-level operating margin in the industry, achieve global sales of 4.2 million units by March 2009 and a 20 percent return on capital on investments.
+It announces a three-year “Value Up” plan to maintain a top-level operating margin, achieve global sales of 4.2 million units by March 2009 and a 20% return on capital on investments.

 Ghosn becomes president and CEO of Renault.